What is Assessment and Why is it Important?

-- Faculty define and conduct assessment of student learning goals.
+- Faculty define and conduct assessment of student learning outcomes.

-- Staff define and conduct assessment of administrative goals.
+- Staff define and conduct assessment of administrative outcomes.

-- Chairs and their assessment liaisons conduct assessment of program goals.
+- Chairs and assessment liaisons conduct assessment of program outcomes.

-- Advisory committees (faculty and staff) conduct assessment of assessment and provide feedback to the campus community on the quality of assessment activities.
+- Advisory committees, comprised of faculty and staff, conduct institutional assessment and assess the college's assessment processes, providing feedback to the campus community intended to improve the quality of assessment.

-- The Provost supports and advocates for a culture of assessment at Queens College.
+- The President and Cabinet members support and advocate for a culture of assessment at Queens College.

-- The Office of Institutional Effectiveness supports academic and administrative assessment activities in partnership with:
+- The Office of Institutional Effectiveness (OIE) supports assessment activities in partnership with:

 - The Center for Teaching and Learning (CTL) to provide professional development with regards to students learning and the assessment of student learning,